GoLu-Jii/CODE_Sherpa__HackTheWinter-SecondWave/README_A.md

-# CODE_Sherpa: An AI-Assisted System for Guided Codebase Understanding
+# CODE_Sherpa: A Guided System for Codebase Understanding Using Static Analysis and AI

 ## 📑 Table of Contents